ipfs/ipfs-blog/src/_blog/2023-3-29-ipfs-thing-content-tracks.md

 If you haven’t registered yet, head on over to [the event website](https://2023.ipfs-thing.io/) to grab your tickets today!
 [IPFS Thing 2023](https://2023.ipfs-thing.io/) is happening from **April 15-19 in Brussels, Belgium** and will include everything from talks, workshops, discussion circles, hacking time, and more.

-For those attending, you can also [submit a talk online.](https://2023.ipfs-thing.io/submit/)
+Have a talk or workshop to share?
+You can also [submit a talk](https://2023.ipfs-thing.io/submit/) though April 5.

 ### Opening Keynotes